Thisisjameswyn/SweetSavory.Solution/README.md

 ## Description

-A user can create an account and add to a list of consoles and games.
-A user can also assign a game to multiple consoles, or vice versa.
+A user can create an account and add to a list of flavors and treats.
+A user can also assign a treat to multiple flavors, or vice versa.

 ## Technologies Used